11matt556/mikrotikSync/readme.md

 }

 # Configure VLAN68 tagging.
-# Ether7 should be untagged when in router mode so that the switch connected on Ether7 can pick up the LAN from this router.
 :if ($mode = "router") do={
+   # Ether7 should be untagged when in router mode so VLAN68 'terminates' here.
   /interface/bridge/vlan/set untagged="" [find vlan-ids=68]
   /interface/bridge/vlan/set tagged=ether8 [find vlan-ids=68]
 } else={
   :if ($mode = "switch") do={
-    # Ether7 should be tagged vlan68 when in switch mode so vlan passes through to next switch
+    # Ether7 should be tagged vlan68 when in switch mode so vlan is trunked to next switch
     /interface/bridge/vlan/set untagged="" [find vlan-ids=68]
     /interface/bridge/vlan/set tagged=ether8,ether7 [find vlan-ids=68]
   }
 }

-# Disable bridge ports that should not part of bridge (Such as WAN)
+# Disable bridge ports that should not part of bridge (Such as WAN).
+# /interface/bridge/port is only physical ports, not VLAN.
 /interface/bridge/port/set disabled=$disableRouterStuff [find comment~"mode:router"]
 /interface/bridge/port/set disabled=$disableSwitchStuff [find comment~"mode:switch"]